novix-sa/Pyplan/docs/User Guide/Visualization.md

 It is possible to generate custom configurations by rows or cols.
 Heatmaps and Background colors based on customized ranges are also possible.
  ![enter image description here](http://img.pyplan.org/viz-table-standard.png)

-`Hide empty data`Number format menu and advanced options may help you generating the view you need for each variable.
+`Number format` menu and `advanced options` may help generating the view you need for each variable.

 ![enter image description here](http://img.pyplan.org/Vizua_tables_format.png)